lmucs/cher-ami/go/api.md

 + Response 403

         {
-            "reason": "cannot invalidate token because it is missing or already invalid or expired" }
+            "reason": "cannot invalidate token because it is missing" }